 Beginning in 2002, the Government designed social programs, called Missions, with the objective of providing social services in the areas of health, education and employment, among others.
-Bs.7.0 billion were allocated in the 2005 national budget to fund these social programs.
-In 2006, Bs.14.9 billion were allocated in the national budget to fund the Missions, while in 2007, Bs.11.9 billion were allocated in the national budget to fund the Missions.
-In 2008, Bs.5.6 billion were allocated in the national budget to fund the Missions.
-In 2008, Bs.5.6 billion were allocated in the national budget to fund the Missions.
+Bs.5.4 billion were allocated in the 2004 national budget to fund these social programs and, in 2005, Bs.7.0 billion were allocated for that purpose.
+In 2006, Bs.14.9 billion were allocated in the national budget to fund the Missions, while in 2007, Bs.11.9 billion were allocated in the national budget to fund the Missions, and in 2009, Bs.5.6 billion were allocated for that purpose.